Graduate

 Students in the M.A. in Modern Languages with a Linguistics emphasis have three options for completing the degree.

-1) 36 credit hours of graduate-level coursework in linguistics (Lin);
+1) 36 credit hours of graduate-level linguistics coursework;

-2) 24 credit hours of graduate-level course work in linguistics plus 6-12 credit hours of coursework in a departmentally approved subfield; or
+2) minimum of 24 credit hours of graduate-level linguistics coursework plus 6-12 credit hours of coursework in a departmentally approved subfield; or

-3) 24 credit hours of graduate-level coursework in linguistics and 6-12 credit hours of thesis work.
-Students who wish to choose the thesis option are additionally required to take either Lin 690 or 691.
+3) minimum of 24 credit hours of graduate-level linguistics coursework and 6-12 credit hours of thesis work.
+Students in the thesis option also take either Lin 690 or 691.

 • Lin 603: Seminar in Phonology